-The Agency has covenanted in a Continuing Disclosure Certificate (the "Continuing Disclosure Certificate") for the benefit of the holders and Beneficial Owners of the 2018C Bonds to provide certain financial information and operating data relating to the Agency by nine months following the end of the Agency's fiscal year (currently its fiscal year ends on June 30) (the "Annual Report"), commencing with the report for fiscal year ending June 30, 2018, and to provide notices of the occurrence of certain enumerated events.
+The Agency has covenanted in a Continuing Disclosure Certificate (the "Continuing Disclosure Certificate") for the benefit of the holders and Beneficial Owners of the 2020 Bonds to provide certain financial information and operating data relating to the Agency by nine months following the end of the Agency's fiscal year (currently its fiscal year ends on June 30) (the "Annual Report"), commencing with the report for fiscal year ending June 30, 2020, and to provide notices of the occurrence of certain enumerated events.
+This Official Statement constitutes the Annual Report for Fiscal Year 2019-20.